 With the integration of an increasing number of driver assistance systems and value-added services in the vehicle, the volume of recorded vehicle and driver data increases significantly.
-With the networking of the vehicle, the modern automobile thus becomes relevant for data protection.
+With the integration of the vehicle into a connected grid, the modern automobile thus becomes relevant for data protection.
 While a discussion on data protection has already begun at expert level, there is still a lack of a substantiated theoretical work on the user perspective.

-The aim of the PhD project is to model user acceptance of networked services in the vehicle, taking into account the data protection relevance of networking.
+The aim of the PhD project is to model user acceptance of connected services in the vehicle, taking into account the data protection relevance of networking.

-The result of the PhD project is a validated acceptance model, which allows the identification of relevant influencing factors for the acceptance of networked services in the vehicle.
-The model can be action-guiding for users and provides a theoretical basis for the scientific context.
+The result of the PhD project is a validated acceptance model, which allows the identification of relevant influencing factors for the acceptance of connected services in the vehicle.
+The model informs practitioners and provides a theoretical basis for the scientific context.